Are you a private landlord or agent who rents out private property?

 The amount cannot include rent payments made after the period of an offence, even if rent was paid during the period of the offence.

-Who can the Rent Repayment Order be made against?
+Who can the Rent Repayment Order be made against for selective licensing?

 A RRO can only be made against the tenant’s immediate landlord.
 Where the tenant’s immediate landlord is an intermediate landlord, an RRO can only be made against that landlord.
 It cannot be made against the superior landlord nor against a director of a company landlord.